 Sir Peter Paul Rubens

 Sir Peter Paul Rubens (1577-1640) was a Flemish artist.
-He is considered the most influential artist of Flemish Baroque tradition.
+He is considered the most influential artist of the Flemish Baroque tradition.
 Rubens’s exceedingly charged compositions reference intellectual aspects of classical and Christian history.
-His unique and colossally popular Baroque style emphasized movement, color, and sensuality, which taken after the immediate, dramatic artistic style advanced within the Counter-Reformation.
-Rubens specialized in making altarpieces, portraits, landscapes, and history depictions of mythological and allegorical subjects.
+His unique and trendy Baroque style emphasized movement, color, and sensuality, taking after the immediate, dramatic artistic style advanced within the Counter-Reformation.
+Rubens specialized in making altarpieces, portraits, landscapes, and historical depictions of mythological and allegorical subjects.